Nahanni Range Road, Yukon Territory

 Just south of Rose River No. 2 crossing, southbound

-Sure enough, crews were working on the bridge at Rose River No. 1.
+Crews were working on the bridge at Rose River No. 1.
 A crane and pile driver were set up so we knew there was no chance of crossing to continue south to Quiet Lake.
-With some careful manoeuvring on the 2-lane gravel road, we were able to turn the truck and fifth wheel around and head back to Lapie Lake.
+With some careful maneuvering we were able to turn the truck and fifth wheel around and head back to Lapie Lake.

 Campsite at Lapie Lake